-- Decreasing the length of time people experience homelessness - Increasing the percentage of persons who exit to permanent housing - Increasing the percentage of persons who increased their total income at program exit or at the end of the program year
+- Shortening the time people spend homeless (Target: Rapid re-housing clients will find permanent housing within 30 days of the start of services) - Increasing the percentage of persons who exit to permanent housing or remain in permanent housing at the end of the program year (Target: 85% for rapid re-housing clients) - Increasing the percentage of persons over 18 who increased their total income at program exit or at the end of the program year (Target: 20% for all ESG clients)

-HMIS: Pierce County Human Services manages the county-wide HMIS database and is responsible for developing policies and procedures.
+HMIS: Currently, Pierce County's Community Connections Department manages the county-wide HMIS database and is responsible for developing policies and procedures.
 Programs contracted by the City are required to follow these policies/procedures.
 The City of Tacoma has full administrative privileges in order to effectively manage the required reporting for City ESG projects.
 City responsibilities in HMIS include the following:

-- Reviewing and implementing HMIS reporting requirements for ESG recipients and sub-recipients to ensure full compliance with HUD regulations. - Notifying the Continuum of Care of system issues related to data quality, visibility or otheroperating issues.
+- Reviewing and implementing HMIS reporting requirements for ESG recipients and sub-recipients to ensure full compliance with HUD regulations - Notifying Pierce County and the Continuum of Care of system issues related to data quality, visibility or other operating issues - Compiling and reporting service activity for its ESG-funded projects, in accordance with HUD established requirements